Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 15 September 2025 19.54.52 UTC
+- WIB: Senin, 15 September 2025 20.32.11 UTC
-- WITA: Senin, 15 September 2025 20.54.52 UTC
+- WITA: Senin, 15 September 2025 21.32.11 UTC
-- WIT: Senin, 15 September 2025 21.54.52 UTC
+- WIT: Senin, 15 September 2025 22.32.11 UTC

 Kutipan Inspiratif:
-"Friends are like stars, they come and go, but the ones that stay are the ones that glow!!!!"
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: friendship
+Kategori: technology